 operation and ultimate performance of organic electronic devices.
 Vitaly

 fabrication of nanoscale electronic structures we have developed the

-Our research was supported by the NSF, DARPA, and Templeton Foundation
+Our research is supported by the NSF and DARPA